thoughtbot/guides/testing-rspec/README.md

 [Sample](acceptance_test_spec.rb)

+- Don't locate elements with CSS selectors or `[id]` attributes.
+- Use [accessible names and descriptions][names_and_descriptions] to locate elements, to interact with form controls, buttons, and links, or to scope blocks of actions and assertions.
 - Avoid `it` block descriptions that add no information, such as "successfully."
 - Avoid `it` block descriptions that repeat the top-level `describe` block description.